fau-is/IntroCS/Section7/Examples/FileActions/README.md

 In this example, you find three files.
 A program in _main.py_, the controller in _controller.py_ and different actions to perform with an examplary file in _actions.py_

 # Controller.py
-The controller executes actions and logs
+The controller executes actions and provides a protocol for all executed actions.
+It determines whether an action was successful or not.

+# Actions.py
+For every file action, an